 If you currently have RRSP’s, please be sure to ask your lender about the federal government’s Home Buyer’s Plan which allows you to put up to $25,000 of your RRSP (per person) toward a down payment on a first home.

-Main Costs Associated with Buying a Home
+4. Main Costs Associated With Buying A Home

 Purchasing a home involves one-time costs and monthly expenses such as mortgage, maintenance, insurance, property taxes, and utilities.
 The largest one-time cost is the down payment.
-It is usually between five and twenty-five per cent of the total price of the property.
+It is usually between five and twenty-five percent of the total price of the property.

 In addition to the actual purchase price, there are a number of other expenses that you might be expected to pay for.
 You can find their list in the following part of this guide.

-Typical Monthly costs incurred with home ownership are: Mortgage payments, Maintenance, Insurance, Condo fees, Property Taxes, Utilities and Alarm System.
+Typical monthly costs incurred with home ownership are Mortgage payments, Maintenance, Insurance, Condo fees, Property Taxes, Utilities and Alarm System.

 Inspection by a qualified home inspector can give you the added confidence that you’ve made the right decision.
 In the past, it was done after an offer had been made.
 These days with multiple offers often this condition is either waived or we do an inspection before an offer.
 When the procedure is complete, you will receive a written report.
 You may wish to ask for estimated costs for any necessary repairs.